Property Taxes

 Property tax invoices are payable:

-- In cash, by cheque or debit card at Hampstead Town Hall (5569 Queen Mary Road).
-This option is not available until further notice (suspended during the pandemic).
+• In cash, by cheque or debit card at Hampstead Town Hall (5569 Queen Mary Road).

-Please take note that credit card payments are not accepted for the payment of property taxes.
+Please take note that credit card payments are not accepted.

 Your payment will be credited to your account on the day of its receipt by the Town of Hampstead or on the date shown on the cheque if it is postdated.
 If you pay by mail, please take the delivery time into consideration.
 Every payment received after the due date carries interest charges.